magento/devdocs/guides/v2.3/release-notes/backward-incompatible-changes/index.md

 **Reason**: They are no longer used in Magento or Marketplace extensions, are expensive and time-intensive to maintain, and can cause potential security risks if not maintained properly.

 **Details**:
-If the functionality previously facilitated by these removed Zend Framework modules and classes is necessary, use existing functionality or modules to suit your needs:
+* If the functionality previously facilitated by these removed Zend Framework modules and classes is necessary, use existing functionality or modules to suit your needs:
 	* Verify whether the needed functionality exists natively in the Magento framework.
 	* Verify whether the needed functionality exists in one of the existing bundled Zend Framework v2 or v3 modules.
 	* Look for the needed functionality in existing Symfony components or Zend modules.
+* In place of the now removed `Zend_Serializer` module you can use `Magento\Framework\Serialize\Serializer\Serialize`, which facilitates backward-compatibility.

 ## Search and related modules